 For the filling.
 In a small mixing bowl, add goat cheese, garlic powder, minced rosemary, and red pepper flakes.
-Mix until all the ingredients combine together well.
+Mix until all the ingredients combine well.

 Roast the pepper.
 Arrange the sweet mini peppers in a baking tray having the cut edges facing upwards.
-And roast them in the preheated oven at 400° Fahrenheit for about 8 -10 minutes, or until it is tender.
+And roast them in the preheated oven at 400° Fahrenheit for about 8 -10 minutes, or until tender.

 Best to serve with

 Refrigerate.
 Store the leftovers in an air-sealed container lasting up to 3 days.